Tyrone Goard: Professional career

-Pittsburgh Power

 On October 12, 2013, Goard was assigned to the Pittsburgh Power of the Arena Football League (AFL).
 Goard made his Arena Football League debut against the Cleveland Gladiators on March 15, 2014.

-Portland Thunder

 On March 26, 2014, Goard was traded to the Portland Thunder in exchange for offensive lineman Antonio Narcisse.
 Goard did not appear in any games with the Thunder.

-Pittsburgh Power (II)

 On April 3, 2014, Goard was traded back to the Power in exchange for wide receiver Alvance Robinson.
 On April 11, Goard caught 2 passes for 15 yards and 2 touchdowns against the New Orleans VooDoo.
 Goard played extremely well upon his return to the Power, catching 29 passes for 306 yards and 18 touchdowns in only 7 games.
 Goard was placed on injured reserve for the team's final 5 regular season games but was activated on July 31, three days before the Power's playoff game against the Orlando Predators.
 The Power folded after the 2014 season.

-Philadelphia Soul

 On December 29, 2014, Goard was assigned to the Philadelphia Soul.

-Winnipeg Blue Bombers

 After one season in the AFL, Goard signed with the Winnipeg Blue Bombers of the Canadian Football League on February 23, 2015.
 On May 15, 2015, Goard was released.

-Los Angeles KISS

 On June 5, 2015, the Soul traded Goard to the Los Angeles KISS for future considerations.
 On November 20, 2015, Goard was assigned to the KISS.
 On March 26, 2016, Goard was placed on recallable reassignment.

-Portland Steel

 On April 13, 2016, Goard was assigned to the Portland Steel.

-Tampa Bay Storm

 Goard was assigned to the Tampa Bay Storm on February 15, 2017.
 He was placed on On injury reserved by the Storm on March 20, 2017.